LongQT-sea/intel-igpu-passthru/README.md

 - OpROM/VBIOS for use with GVT-d iGPU passthrough on Proxmox/QEMU/KVM.
 - Support direct UEFI output over HDMI, eDP, and DisplayPort.
 - Provides perfect display without screen distortion.
+- Supports Windows, Linux, and even **macOS** guests.
-- Can also be used with SR-IOV on 11th gen+ Intel iGPUs to fix error code 43.
+- This ROM can also be used with SR-IOV virtual functions on compatible Intel iGPUs to fix Code 43.[^1]

 ## 📋 Requirements
 - Intel CPU with integrated graphics (2nd gen and newer)